pyffi.spells — High level file operations

 Check if spell should be cast on this branch or not, based on exclude and include options passed on the command line.
 You should not need to override this function: if you need additional checks on whether a branch must be parsed or not, override the branchinspect() method.

-Parameter:branch (GlobalNode) – The branch to check.
+Parameters:branch (GlobalNode) – The branch to check.

 Returns:True if the branch must be processed, False otherwise.